CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 ### Specify the Scope

-A rule's scope can be the entire complement of monitored devices or a subset.
+A rule's scope can include all monitored devices or a subset.
 You define scopes as regular expressions, which is how they appear in NetQ.
 Each event has a set of attributes you can use to apply the rule to a subset of all devices.
 The definition and display is slightly different between the NetQ UI and the NetQ CLI, but the results are the same.

 {{<tabs "TabID2234" >}}